thejoshwolfe/poaf/README.md

 Let `depth` be the number of `/` bytes in the item's `file_name` (not in the link target).
 Let `segments` be the result of splitting the link target on `/`.
 A segment may be `..` only if every prior segment, if any, is also `..`, and the total number of `..` segments does not exceed `depth`.
-This is to prevent path traversal vulnerabilities.
+This is to allow symlinks targets to stay within an archive while preventing path traversal vulnerabilities.

-## Implementation Guide
+## Algorithmic Complexity

-TODO: move more non-normative stuff into this section.

 While the number of items in an archive, the size of the archive, and the size of each item's contents are all unbounded, the amount of memory strictly required during any writing or reading operation is always bounded.